jamestharpe/jamestharpe.com/content/serverless-typescript-getting-started.md

 > Note: A broad set of [`serverless create` templates](https://github.com/serverless/serverless/tree/master/lib/plugins/create/templates) are available for AWS, including C#, Groovy, Python, and others.

-We now have a boilerplate Serverless application that is *almost* ready to be deployed!
+We now have a boilerplate Serverless application that is *technically* ready to be deployed!
 Let's explore the created project:

 ```bash
 $ ls
 handler.ts    package-lock.json  webpack.config.js
 node_modules  serverless.yml
 package.json  tsconfig.json
 ```

 That's it, just a few files!
 The contents of each file is relativly simple and easy to understand.
 Let's explore the files specific to Serverless Framework: `handler.ts` and `serverless.yml`.